gracwng/REU-Hearing-Loss-Project/README.md

 - Explore alternative machine learning methods.
 - Fine-tune model parameters for improved performance.

-A detailed paper is located in the documents folder.
+A detailed paper and poster is located in the documents folder.